MattHondrakis/DataAnalysis/Masters Project Fall Placement/Masters-Project-Fall-Placement.md

     ##    <dbl>
     ## 1 250000

-In the case where *hsc_s* (Specialization in Higher Secondary Education) is NA, we also have NA for *salary*; this is not the case for when specialisation is NA.
+The row that has a missing value for *hsc_s* (Specialization in Higher Secondary Education) also contains a missing value for *salary*; this is not the case for when specialisation is NA.

 ``` r
 fall %>%